 When London's Typing Room, a modern European restaurant in the east of the capital, invited three Australian wine producers to showcase their best plonk, the evening started with weird berries and ended with a ménage à trois.

-Walking into the grand Town Hall Hotel, the East London hotel in which modern European restaurant Typing Room is situated, I'm greeted immediately by Fred Marti, the restaurant's head sommelier.
+Walking into the grand Town Hall Hotel in which Typing Room is situated, I'm met by Fred Marti, the restaurant's head sommelier.

 "I'm so sorry, the winemakers aren't here just yet," he apologises.
 "I think they've got held up somewhere."